 Once you are done, simply click on Add Host and a new host will appear on Manage Access Hosts section:

-- Most of the servers use load balance, so it may happen that the request will come from different IPs, so we suggest to use the wildcard option (%) while adding a remote connection (still requires username and password authentication)
+Most of the servers use load balance, so it may happen that the request will come from different IPs.
+Therefore, we suggest using the wildcard option (%) while adding a remote connection (still requires username and password authentication)